The Beginnings of Portland Cement

 The increase in the production and acceptance of the product after 1842 was fitful.
 Its initial slow progress was probably due to the fact that in England, uniquely, its major competitor was “Roman” cement, so that it was formulated for rapid set, although this militated against its most obvious application historically, in concrete.
 The eventual rapid growth of the market for Portland cement parallels the growth in the use of concrete, and the latter saw its first development in France.
 Vicat's hydraulic limes made a slow but dependable concrete, and concrete technology in France was already 30 years old when English Portland cement arrived on the scene.
 It was easy to ship cement to the north coast of France from the water-side British plants, and in 1840-1860 there was considerable activity in the up-rating of the facilities at the northern French ports: particularly Dieppe, Le Havre, Cherbourg and Brest.
 Concrete was used, both in-place and pre-cast, in the harbour works.
 For example, more than 6000 tonnes (four kiln-years’ production) was sent to Cherbourg by J. B. White’s alone.
 This work provided the British plants with a fall-back market, allowing them to develop their business and practices in these otherwise lean years.
 It also provided tested examples of concrete practice to British civil engineers, and rapid growth of concrete construction took place in Britain from 1860 onward, with Portland cement as almost the sole base.
 The sewer system of the Metropolitan Board of Works was a pioneering project, yielding much-publicized data on the advantages of Portland cement.
 French historians tend to down-play the importance of the arrival of English cements in France, but here again, the arrival of both Parker's Roman Cement in 1800 and the Thames-side Portland cements in the 1840s led to a intense activity to emulate them.
+Both were first produced in France at Boulogne, where both Kimmeridge septaria and chalk are available.
 The jury of the Exposition Universelle (Paris, 1855), at which the Boulogne product won a gold medal, remarked that "la supériorité du ciment de Portland (anglais) est incontestable".

 The development of Portland cement manufacture outside England followed naturally wherever raw materials and a market existed.
 As with some districts in England, claims that “real” Portland cement was made at an early date have to be treated with some scepticism, but Skempton gives the following: